2004 in Russian football: 2004–05 UEFA Champions League

 CSKA Moscow were the only Russian club to play in the 2004–05 UEFA Champions League.
 They started in the second qualifying round and reached the group stage by beating PFC Neftchi and Rangers F.C.
 In Group H, they finished third behind Chelsea F.C. and Futebol Clube do Porto but ahead of Paris Saint-Germain F.C.
 The third position allowed CSKA to qualify for the 2004–05 UEFA Cup, a competition they eventually won.

 2004–05 UEFA Cup

 Terek Grozny (as the Russian Cup winners), Zenit Saint Petersburg and Rubin Kazan started in the second qualifying round of the 2004–05 UEFA Cup.
 Terek and Zenit qualified for the first round by defeating Lech Poznań and SV Pasching, respectively, while Rubin were knocked out by SK Rapid Wien.
 In the first round, Terek lost to FC Basel, and Zenit beat Red Star Belgrade and reached the group stage.
-In the group with Lille OSC, Sevilla FC, Alemannia Aachen, and AEK Athens FC, Zenit finished fourth and were eliminated.
+In the group with Lille OSC, Sevilla FC, Alemannia Aachen, and AEK Athens, Zenit finished fourth and were eliminated.